dustinian/Adventures/reddit_adventure_template.md

 ###Big Events

-* __Tyranny, 100 years ago:__ The thirteenth sherriff of Valil ruled with an iron fist while his son toyed with dark forces.
+* __Tyranny, _100 years ago_:__ The thirteenth sherriff of Valil ruled with an iron fist while his son toyed with dark forces.
 Many peasants died.
 The Tyrant was assinated; his son was imprisoned.
 His regime is remembered with shivers and ghost stories to this day.
-* __Prosperity, 25 years ago:__ The sixteenth sherriff of Valil raised taxes on the nobility and gentry, earning much emnity.
+* __Prosperity, _25 years ago_:__ The sixteenth sherriff of Valil raised taxes on the nobility and gentry, earning much emnity.
 But he used these funds to improve roads, fortify Valil, and double the standing guard to 100.
 Banditry all but stopped, and the security improved peasants' lives.
 After a few years, the sixteenth sherriff was beloved like a tough, but caring, father.
-* __Abdication, 5 years ago:__ The beloved sixteenth sherriff stepped down after an abnormally long rule, sparing Valil from his mounting senility.
+* __Abdication, _5 years ago_:__ The beloved sixteenth sherriff stepped down after an abnormally long rule, sparing Valil from his mounting senility.
 He sequestered himself in a monestary, selecting the head of the merchant's guild as the seventeenth sherriff.
-* __Assassination, last year:__ The seventeenth sherriff reversed the taxation... merchants and nobles grew wealthier, but Valil could no longer afford 100 full-time guardsmen.
+* __Assassination, _last year_:__ The seventeenth sherriff reversed the taxation... merchants and nobles grew wealthier, but Valil could no longer afford 100 full-time guardsmen.
 Banditry rose.
 Peasants protested.
 Some nobles advocated for the return of the taxes, but most nobles refused.
 The seventeenth sherriff was assasinated in his bed.
-* __Coronation, last month:__ The distant King appointed a new sherriff of Valil.
+* __Coronation, _last month_:__ The distant King appointed a new sherriff of Valil.
 The eighteenth sheriff, the first non-native sheriff of Valil in 400 years, arrived last month.
 Is he or she a good ruler in need of strong right hands to help set Valil right?
 A weak ruler to be manipulated?
 Another tyrant that must be overthrown?
 One of these masquerading as another?
 It's up to you!

 ###Rumors